John Ogdon: Career

-Ogdon was born in Mansfield Woodhouse, Nottinghamshire, and attended the Manchester Grammar School, before studying at the Royal Northern College of Music (formerly The Royal Manchester College of Music) between 1953 and 1957, where his fellow students under Richard Hall included Harrison Birtwistle, Alexander Goehr, Elgar Howarth and Peter Maxwell Davies.
+Ogdon was born in Mansfield Woodhouse, Nottinghamshire; his family moved to Manchester when he was eight.
+He attended the Manchester Grammar School, before studying at the Royal Northern College of Music (formerly The Royal Manchester College of Music) between 1953 and 1957, where his fellow students under Richard Hall included Harrison Birtwistle, Alexander Goehr, Elgar Howarth and Peter Maxwell Davies.
 Together they formed New Music Manchester, a group dedicated to the performances of serial and other modern works.
 His tutor there was Claud Biggs.
 As a boy he had studied with Iso Elinson and after leaving college, he further studied with Gordon Green, Denis Matthews, Dame Myra Hess, and Egon Petri—the last in Basel, Switzerland.

 He won first prize at the London Liszt Competition in 1961 and consolidated his growing international reputation by winning another first prize at the International Tchaikovsky Competition in Moscow in 1962, jointly with Vladimir Ashkenazy.

 Ogdon was able to play most pieces at sight and had committed a huge range of pieces to memory.
-He intended to record the complete piano works of Sergei Rachmaninoff, a feat which would constitute about six full-length CDs, but only recorded about half of them.
+He intended to record the complete piano works of Sergei Rachmaninoff, a feat which would constitute about six full-length albums, but only recorded about half of them.
 The recordings were released in 2001.
 He recorded all ten Scriabin sonatas in 1971.
 Ogdon was also a formidable exponent of the works of Alkan and Busoni.
 In more familiar repertoire, he revealed deep musical sensibilities, always buttressed by a colossal technique.
-He also recorded a number of duo-piano works with his wife, Brenda Lucas, also known as Brenda Lucas Ogdon.
+He also recorded a number of duo-piano works with his wife Brenda Lucas, also known as Brenda Lucas Ogdon.

 On 2 February 1969, on British television, he gave the first modern performance of Edward Elgar's Concert Allegro, Op.
 46. The piece was never published and the manuscript had long been believed lost, but it came to light in 1968.
 Ogdon and Diana McVeigh developed a performing version of the piece from Elgar's manuscript, which was full of corrections, deletions and additions.
 Between 1976 and 1980 Ogdon was Professor of Music (Piano) at Indiana University.
 He completed four comprehensive tours of Southern Africa to enthusiastic acclaim between 1968 and 1976 and dedicated a composition to his tour organizer Hans Adler.

 His own compositions number more than 200, and include four operas, two large works for orchestra, three cantatas, songs, chamber music, a substantial amount of music for solo piano, and two piano concertos, the first of which he recorded.
 The majority of his music was composed for the piano.
 These include 50 transcriptions of works by composers as diverse as Stravinsky, Palestrina, Mozart, Satie and Wagner.
 He also made piano arrangements of songs by Cole Porter, Jerome Kern and George Gershwin and he wrote unaccompanied sonatas for violin, flute and cello.
 A planned symphony based on the works of Herman Melville, and a comic opera were left unfinished.
 The original manuscripts of many of Ogdon's compositions are deposited in the Royal Northern College of Music Library.